Orleans, France

 We asked expats in Orleans what banks they use and there advice about banking.
 They advised:

 "Orleans is a great place for expats to retire.
 Before making the move to Orleans, expats should familiarize themselves with the language and culture of the region.
 It is also important to review the taxation and health care systems in Orleans and to understand the rules and regulations of visas and residence permits.
 Additionally, expats should be aware of the cost of living in Orleans and potential housing options.
 In terms of leisure activities, there are plenty of opportunities in the city and its surrounding countryside.
-Lastly, familiarizing oneself with the local customs can be very beneficial to ensure a smooth transition," wrote a member in Orleans, France.
+Lastly, familiarizing oneself with the local customs can be very beneficial to ensure a smooth transition," explained one expat living in Orleans, France, France.

 Will I be able to find a job in Orleans?